cerenaltin/Google-Cloud-ISDSA-Bootcamp-Projects/README.md

 # Google Cloud & Istanbul Data Science Academy Data Analyst V.2 Boostcamp Portfolio

-Hi there!
-I’m Ceren, and I participated in the Google Cloud & Istanbul Data Science Academy Data Analyst V.2 Boostcamp to enhance my skills in data analytics and visualization.
-Throughout this bootcamp, I executed a variety of lab studies on the Google Cloud Platform and practiced data visualization using Looker Studio.
-This boostcamp and studies have significantly improved my abilities in the data analytics and visualization field.
+Hello!
+I'm Ceren, and I participated in the Google Cloud & Istanbul Data Science Academy Data Analyst V.2 Boostcamp to enhance my skills in data analytics and visualization.
+Throughout this bootcamp, I completed a series of lab studies on the Google Cloud Platform and gained hands-on experience in data visualization using Looker Studio.
+The boostcamp and these studies have significantly contributed to the enhancement of my abilities in the field of data analytics and visualization.

-In this GitHub repository, I aim to showcase my experience by publishing my studies conducted during the bootcamp.
-My projects focused on lab studies on the Google Cloud Platform and data visualization on Looker Studio with miscellaneous data.
+In this GitHub repository, I aim to showcase my experience by sharing the studies I conducted during the bootcamp.
+My projects primarily focus on lab studies conducted on the Google Cloud Platform and data visualization using Looker Studio, covering a variety of datasets.

 ## Projects Overview